RizvanaKA/FLATSECURITY_main-project/README.md

 The main objective of this project is to:

-1.Improve apartment security using AI technology
+1. Improve apartment security using AI technology

-2.Reduce manual effort in visitor management
+2. Reduce manual effort in visitor management

-3.Provide faster alert and response mechanisms
+3. Provide faster alert and response mechanisms

-4.Maintain digital records of residents and visitors
+4. Maintain digital records of residents and visitors

-5.Create a centralized web platform for security management
+5. Create a centralized web platform for security management

 **Features Implemented (Web Side)**